State's new deaths down to 38, pass 12,000 including residents; cases up 2,564

 Four other juveniles are among the 29 deaths in the 15-24 class: a 16-year-old girl in Miami-Dade, a 16-year-old girl in Lee, a 17-year-old boy in Pasco and a 17-year-old boy in Manatee.
 This class did not change.

-Eighty-one people from 25 to 34 also have died from the virus, with one addition.
+Eighty-one people from 25 to 34 also have died from the virus, with the additio of a 31-year-old woman from Volusia.

 A total of 3,847 people 85 and older have died in the state from the virus, an increase of 11 in one day.